United Kingdom: Post-war 20th century

 In the decades-long process of European integration the UK was a founding member of the Western European Union, established with the London and Paris Conferences in 1954.
 In 1960 the UK was one of the seven founding members of the European Free Trade Association (EFTA), but in 1973 it left to join the European Communities (EC).
 In a 1975 referendum 67 per cent voted to stay in it.
-When the EC became the European Union (EU) in 1992, the UK was one of the 12 founding member states.
+When the EC became the European Union (EU) in 1993, the UK was one of the 12 founding member states.

 From the late 1960s, Northern Ireland experienced communal and paramilitary violence, sometimes affecting other parts of the UK, known as the Troubles.
 It is usually considered to have ended with the 1998 Belfast "Good Friday" Agreement.
 Following a period of widespread economic slowdown and industrial strife in the 1970s, the Conservative government of the 1980s led by Margaret Thatcher initiated a radical policy of monetarism, deregulation, particularly of the financial sector (for example, the Big Bang in 1986) and labour markets, the sale of state-owned companies (privatisation), and the withdrawal of subsidies to others.

-HMS Invincible returns after defeating Argentine forces in the Falklands War in 1982.

-In 1982 Argentina invaded the British territories of South Georgia and the Falkland Islands, leading to the 10-week Falklands War in which Argentine forces were defeated.
+In 1982, Argentina invaded the British territories of South Georgia and the Falkland Islands, leading to the 10-week Falklands War in which Argentine forces were defeated.
 The inhabitants of the islands strongly favour British sovereignty, expressed in a 2013 referendum.
 From 1984 the British economy was helped by the inflow of substantial North Sea oil revenues.
 Another British Overseas Territory, Gibraltar, is a key military base; a referendum in 2002 on shared sovereignty with Spain was rejected.

-Around the end of the 20th century, there were major changes to the governance of the UK with the establishment of devolved administrations for Scotland, Wales and Northern Ireland.
+By the late 20th century, major changes were made to the governance of the UK with the establishment of devolved administrations for Scotland, Wales and Northern Ireland.
 The statutory incorporation followed acceptance of the European Convention on Human Rights.
 The UK remained a great power with global diplomatic and military influence and a leading role in the United Nations and NATO.